maikerumine/mobs_badplayer/README.txt

 Bad Player MOD by Maikerumine

+THIS MOD IS CANCELED FROM FURTHER DEVELOPMENT, ALL FURTHER UPDATES WILL BE IN ESMOBS 20151028

-Adds 35 "players" to your world that all have unique attributes, strengths, and rewards.
+Adds 32 "players" to your world that all have unique attributes, strengths, and rewards.
 Quite fun!
 Added weapons in hand so you can see your potential reward, as well as random items that might help you fight better.
 There are some easy going NPC that will not attack you unless they are attacked.
 They help iwith fighting monsters.

 Borrowed simpleskins for textures and the player model for player object.